The Moravian Historical Society museum and historic site preserves, interprets, and celebrates the rich culture of the Moravians.

 During the exhibition, the LVEGA will offer a variety of needle arts learning opportunities.
 Members will be stitching in the Museum every Sunday, and will be available to answer questions about the Guild, embroidery techniques, and items in the exhibit every Sunday (except December 3 and holidays) from 1:00 to 4:00 pm.

-On January 20, 2024, the LVEGA will offer a children's embroidery workshop, and on February 2, 2024, members will host a workshop for adults.
-Details about the workshops and registration coming soon.
+On January 20, 2024, the LVEGA will offer a children's embroidery workshop, and on February 3, 2024, members will host a workshop for adults.

 This exhibition brought together three American firsts—a violin (1759), cello (1763), and viola (1764)—all made by the Pennsylvania-born John Antes (1740-1811).
 The exhibition examined the fascinating life of John Antes and how the trio of Antes instruments came to be reunited.
 The exhibition also explored how stringed instruments are made and the legacy of lutherie in the Lehigh Valley from Antes to C.F.
 Martin.
 Visitors can also hear recordings of chamber music composed by John Antes while viewing the trio.